kjing/k8s-resources/redis/readme.md

 Redis falls into this category.
 It has it's own clustering and high availability functionality.
 In addition it requires very specific kernel parameters.

 This recipe will deploy Redis in a very simple manner but will leverage the capabilities of Kubernetes for a reasonably available service.
-We will run a single instance of Redis backed by persistent storage and both RDB and AOF data persistence models.
+We will run a single instance of Redis backed by persistent storage using both RDB and AOF data persistence models.
 If Redis were to crash under this configuration at most one second of writes could be lost and Kubernetes will automatically restart Redis.

 ### Data Persistence

-Basically, we will use persistent storage for the disk that Redis will use.
+We need to use persistent storage for the disk that Redis will use.
 For example on Google you can easily create a persistent disk with this command:

 ```
 $ gcloud compute disks create --size 10GB redis-master